johndenverscar/dash-notes/README.md

 ## Development

-The app uses Vite for fast development with hot module replacement:
+The app uses electron-vite for fast development with hot module replacement:

 ```bash
 npm run dev
 ```

 This will:
-- Start the Vite development server on `http://localhost:3000`
+- Start the electron-vite development server
 - Launch Electron with hot reload capabilities
 - Automatically reload when you make changes to CSS or JavaScript files
+- No need for a separate HTTP server - files are served directly to Electron

 ## Building